 The Sands at Nomad is located on one of the main stretches of Diani Beach amongst much of the local life in the area.
 This resort is a medium-sized property good for getting to know people but retains some intimacy in their 26 acres of forest.
 The Sands at Nomad has 18 rooms ranging from basic double rooms to beachfront cottages.

-Stepping out of the rooms you’ll find the white sand beach or the pool, both are perfect for hot days.
-We found the staff, amenities, and location of The Sands at Nomad to all be ideal, but the real award goes to their restaurant.
-Nomad Restaurant is right on the resort property just steps away from all rooms.
+You’ll find the white sand beach or the pool; both are perfect for hot days.
+We found the staff, amenities, and location of The Sands at Nomad to be ideal, but the real award goes to their restaurant.
+Nomad Restaurant is right on the resort property, steps away from all rooms.

 Why is Sands at Nomad one of the best Diani Beach hotels?
 The ala-carte restaurant, service, and room amenities like strong WiFi and air conditioning.

 Located right off the main road in Diani Beach, Swahili Beach was built with Arabic and Swahili architecture in mind.
-The decor and furnishings at Swahili Beach make you instantly feel as if you are in a Sultan’s palace centuries ago.
+The decor and furnishings at Swahili Beach make you instantly feel as if you were in a Sultan’s palace centuries ago.

 For those vacationers that want a bit more of a personalized dining experience, Swahili Beach has you covered with their four other restaurants and bars.
-There is even a main coffee shop where each day complimentary high tea is served with a collection of assorted cakes and fruits.
+There is even a main coffee shop where complimentary high tea is served with a collection of assorted cakes and fruits.

 Why is this one of the best Diani Beach Hotels?
-Cascading pool, friendly staff, price, large rooms, and Swahili inspired design.
+Cascading pool, friendly staff, price, large rooms, and Swahili-inspired design.

 The Sands at Chale Island

 The beaches here aren’t littered with beach touts or hunks of seaweed.
 Instead, they are idyllic for swimming in a warm Indian Ocean paradise and are often frequented by sea turtles.
-Besides lounging on the beautiful beaches here guests can walk around the entire island at low tide, kayak, and wander among the mangroves.
+Besides lounging on the beautiful beaches here, guests can walk around the entire island at low tide, kayak, and wander among the mangroves.

 With a private lounging area overlooking the ocean and an upstairs lounge, this place was bigger than our old New York apartment.
-The honeymoon suite was my favorite part of the stay because you could watch both sunrise and sunset all from the comfort of the room.
+The honeymoon suite was my favorite part of the stay because you could watch both sunrise and sunset from the comfort of the room.

-Chale Island has its own time zone, which is set one hour ahead of the real Kenyan time.
-Personally, we hated the change in time zones as everything was one hour earlier than expected including breakfast, lunch, tea time, dinner, and checkout time.
-As long as you come prepared for no electricity, your own time zone, and a beach paradise you will love Chale Island.
+Chale Island has its own time zone, set one hour ahead of the real Kenyan time.
+Personally, we hated the change in time zones as everything was one hour earlier than expected, including breakfast, lunch, tea time, dinner, and checkout time.
+As long as you come prepared for a bit of no electricity, your own time zone, and a beach paradise, you will love Chale Island.

-Chale Island is a best Diani Beach Hotel because… It’s an island!
+Chale Island is the best Diani Beach Hotel because… It’s an island!
 This resort is set on its own island so it’s hard not to love that!
 The privacy of the beach here also makes it the most beautiful we found near Diani Beach.